 Medications for a patient with dissociative disorder include:

-Assessment of the client include:
+Assessment of the client includes:

 - Psychiatric interview.
-The psychiatric interview must contain a description of the client’s mental status with a thorough description of behavior, flow of thought and speech, affect, thought processes and mental content, sensorium and intellectual resources, cognitive status, insight, and judgement.
+The psychiatric interview must contain a description of the client’s mental status with a thorough description of behavior, the flow of thought and speech, affect, thought processes and mental content, sensorium and intellectual resources, cognitive status, insight, and judgement.

 Nursing diagnosis for patients with dissociative disorders include: